Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Extension to bending rigidities

 In addition, using Eq.~\eqref{eq:bend_rigidity_quantity} we define the unsymmetrized bending rigidity tensor as

 where $z$ is assumed to be the out-of-plane direction.
-The different definitions of bending rigidity tensor again arise the dynamic reciprocal-space versus static real-space formulations, similar to the case of strain-gradient elasticity tensor~\cite{stengel2016,divincenzo1986}.
-The dynamic bending rigidity tensor itself is fully symmetric with respect to the exchange of any of its four indices, $\alpha$, $\beta$, $\gamma$, and $\delta$; in contrast, the static tensor introduced in Eq.~\eqref{eq:bend_rgd_from_elastic_stiffness} exhibits lower symmetry and must adhere to the same symmetry relations as the elastic stiffness tensor described in Eq.~\eqref{eq:elastic_sym_relation}.
-While the clamped-ion part of bending rigidities $W^{\rm{CI}}_{zz,\alpha\beta,\gamma\delta}$ is inherently fully symmetric through its definition as a fourth-order derivative of the zone-center dynamical matrix, the lattice-mediated part $W^{\rm{LM}}_{zz,\alpha\beta,\gamma\delta}$ is only symmetric by exchanging indices within the two pairs $\alpha\beta$ and $\gamma\delta$, where we have already imposed the corresponding symmetrizations (see App.~\ref{solvability}).
-Since only symmetric parts contribute to the strain-energy density, from Eqs.~\eqref{eq:elastic_sym_relation} and \eqref{eq:bend_rgd_from_elastic_stiffness}, the symmetrized real-space bending rigidity tensor can be further introduced as
+The different formulations of bending rigidity tensor again stem from its definition in reciprocal or real space, similar to the case of strain-gradient elasticity tensor~\cite{stengel2016,divincenzo1986}.
+In general, the \emph{dynamic} bending rigidity tensor from the reciprocal-space formulation is totally symmetric with respect to any permutation of its four indices, $\alpha$, $\beta$, $\lambda$, and $\delta$.
+However, this is only true within the clamped-ion approximation, since the pure electronic contribution $W^{\rm{CI}}_{zz,\alpha\beta,\gamma\delta}$ is inherently fully symmetric through its definition as a fourth-order derivative of the zone-center dynamical matrix.
+When the lattice-mediated part $W^{\rm{LM}}_{zz,\alpha\beta,\gamma\delta}$ is included, the resulting total tensor is only symmetric upon exchanging indices within the two pairs $\alpha\beta$ and $\gamma\delta$, if $W^{\rm{LM}}_{zz,\alpha\beta,\gamma\delta}$ is properly symmetrized [see Eqs.~\eqref{eq:curvature_force_response_LM} to \eqref{eq:curvature_force_response_LM3} and the related discussion in Appendix~\ref{solvability}].
+This can be further understood by noticing that $W^{\rm{LM}}_{zz,\alpha\beta,\gamma\delta}$ is a mixed derivative indicated by the internal strain effects.
+On the other hand, using the real-space formulation, the \emph{static} bending rigidity tensor introduced in Eq.~\eqref{eq:bend_rgd_from_elastic_stiffness} must adhere to the same symmetry relations as the elastic stiffness tensor described in Eq.~\eqref{eq:elastic_sym_relation}.
+Thus, by imposing the additional symmetry $\alpha\beta\leftrightarrow\gamma\delta$, the symmetrized bending rigidity tensor can be further introduced as

-which satisfies the symmetry relation of elastic stiffness tensor.
-The bending rigidity tensor defined in Eq.~\eqref{eq:bend_rgd_sym} is general and can also be applied for 1D materials, where the unit cell area $A$ is replaced by the unit cell length $L$ along the 1D axis.
+which satisfies the symmetry relation of elastic stiffness tensor and is consistent with the fact that only the symmetric parts contribute to strain-energy density.
+The applicability of a dynamic theory to study the static response is based on the establishment of mechanical equilibrium conditions between the applied external load and the internal strain response.
+Although individual atomic components of the bending rigidity tensor are dynamic, their overall contribution becomes static, similar to the case of strain-gradient elasticity~\cite{stengel2016}.
+The bending rigidity tensor defined in Eq.~\eqref{eq:bend_rgd_sym} is expected to be general and should also be applicable for one-dimensional (1D) materials, where the unit cell area $A$ is replaced by the unit cell length $L$ along the 1D axis.